deiu/hodl-the-wheel/replit.md

-# WardenRacer - Retro Arcade Game
+# HODL the Wheel - Retro Arcade Game

 ## Overview

-WardenRacer is a retro-style top-down car obstacle avoidance game built with a modern tech stack.
+HODL the Wheel is a retro-style top-down car obstacle avoidance game built with a modern tech stack.
 The application features a React frontend with a sleek retro aesthetic and an Express.js backend for high score management.
 Players control a car using arrow keys or WASD, avoiding obstacles while collecting powerups to achieve the highest score possible.

 ## System Architecture